pascal-chenevas/carbone_sdk_rs/README.md

 carbone_sdk_rs is a Library which supply functionalites to communicate with the [Carbone API](https://carbone.io/api-reference.html).

-# Process to render a report
+# Process to render a new report

 ```mermaid
 sequenceDiagram